Before you start you should do a few basic tasks in following steps:

-After receiving your registration the bank send to your email address confirmation email with link to login yourself into the Open bankingTB Developer portal.
-Your registration is complete after you click to confirmation link and successfully login.
+After receiving your registration the bank will send you the confirmation email to the email address which you provided.
+The email will include link to activate your account and log into the Developer portal.
+Your registration is completed after you click on the confirmation link and successfully login.

-In case you login without successful confirmation the Developer Portal shows you following error message 'Your account has been disabled'.
+In case you login to the Developer portal without using the confirmation link the Developer Portal will show you the following error message 'Your account has been disabled'.

-The Accounts API and Payments API require than your organization name is matching with the name in Financial Services Register provided by National Bank of Slovakia and client certificate.
+Accounts API, Payments API and Funds API require that your organization name matches the name in Financial Services Register provided by National Bank of Slovakia and the client certificate.

 Step 2.
 Invite your developers

-As an organization administrator you can invite developers from your organization to join.
-To invite new developers navigate to Dashboard/Organization page and then to Invitations menu item on the left.
-Clicking to Invite New Users button you start inviting developers.
-After filling list of developer's emails click to Send Invitation(s) button to send invitations to the bank.
-Each developer from your invitation list receives confirmation email with registration link into the Open bankingTB Developer portal.
-Current status of your developers' onboarding you can check on Dashboard/Organization page in Developers menu item.
+As an organization administrator you can invite developers from your organization.
+To invite new developers enter Dashboard/Organization page and then click to Invitations menu item on the left.
+By clicking the Invite New Users button you will start the invitation process.
+After filling the list of developer's emails click the Send Invitation(s) button.
+Each developer from your invitation list will receive confirmation email with registration link to the Developer portal.
+You can check the current status of your developers' onboarding on the Dashboard/Organization page in Developers menu item.

-Calback URL is used by the bank authorization server to return responses containing authorization credentials to the application via the your customer user-agent.
-The bank authorization server require all applications to register one or multiple their redirection endpoints prior to utilizing the authorization endpoint and require the application to provide the complete redirection URI.
-Redirection endpoint describes OAuth 2.0 protocol in Section 3.1.2.
-Redirection Endpoint
+In Auth tab, you have to add a Callback URL, which is used by the bank authorization server to return responses containing authorization credentials to the application via your customer user-agent.
+The bank authorization server requires all applications to register one or multiple callback URLs (redirect URIs) before utilizing the authorization endpoint.
+Redirection endpoint is described in OAuth 2.0 protocol in Section 3.1.2.
+Redirection Endpoint.

 For OAuth 2.0 Authorization Code Grant supported scopes are: